 We’re currently in the midst of the strongest job market in recent memory, which means HR professionals’ jobs are more complex by the day.
-The national unemployment rate currently sits at 4.9 percent, according creative_recruiting_strategiesto the Bureau of Labor Statistics.
+The national unemployment rate currently sits at 4.9 percent, according to the Bureau of Labor Statistics.
 With such a small pool of talent to work with, how do you find the best candidates—or more importantly, how do they find you?

 Sometimes it helps to take a creative approach to the recruitment process to get the attention of a subset of people, or pry away workers from their current jobs.
 If your department is in need of high-level talent and can’t seem to find it, consider implementing some of these methods as you recruit: